SUP3RIA/Atlantr/README.md

 ```
 proxychains curl https://api.ipify.org/tformat=text
 ```
-The return ip should be different when proxychains is used!
+The returned ip should be different when proxychains is used!
 ```
 curl https://api.ipify.org/tformat=text
 ```
-Start Atlantr checker like this:
+Start Atlantr like this:
 ```
 sudo proxychains python atr3.py
 ```